 Squirrel Cove: Directly north of the Government Dock there are poorly charted rocks just off Boulder Point.
-There is a day beacon mounted on the rick.
-Hazard Alert: Give this point a very wide berth if approaching from or heading toward the north there is still more rock to hit out beyond this beacon.
+There is a day beacon mounted on the rock.
+Hazard Alert: Give this point a very wide berth if approaching from or heading toward the north there is still more rocks to hit out beyond this beacon.

 - Entering Squirrel Cove: This is one of the best protected bays in the Sound.
 Hazard Alert: You must enter by the WEST ENTRANCE ONLY ~ This narrow passage opens into a large, well-protected backwater bay.
 Good anchorage can be found anywhere in the bay.

 - Inside the Cove: A fun thing to do in Squirrel Cove is to take your dinghy into the tidewater lagoon at the end of the Cove.
 The entrance to this lagoon is known as the “Reversing Rapids”.
 Salt water flows in on a rising tide, then out again on a falling tide and all at quite a fast rate.
 The lagoon is very beautiful and the ride in or out is always exciting (so long as you have enough water).
 Hazard Alert: Avoid anchoring in northern corner as there are logs and cables on the bottom that will snag an anchor.
 NOTE: This area is first nations territory and use of their land is at their discretion.
 If you meet a first nations resident, ask permission to be on their land as a courtesy.